AerospaceMark/MATPack/README.md

 And there you go!
 All of the code in the `OptimizedRocket` package is now available for you to use.

-Imagine being able to build up your own packages, and use well-written packages by your colleagues in your code.
+Imagine being able to build up your own packages and use them in your code.
 Instead of manually adding each of the folders to your path, you simply can have a few lines at the top of your code, like so:

 ```python
 usePackage FancyPlots